X16Community/x16-smc/README.md

 In order to use this command, you first need to activate flash write mode with command offset 0x93.

-Example that writes the values 1 to 63 to start of bootloader section (0x1E00).
+Example that writes the values 0 to 63 to start of bootloader section (0x1E00).
 The example assumes that the SMC is already in flash write mode.
+Please note that this program will destroy the bootloader.

 ```
+10 REM THIS PROGRAM DESTROYS THE BOOTLOADER
+20 REM RUN ONLY IF YOU HAVE AN EXTERNAL PROGRAMMER
-10 I2CPOKE $42,$90,$78
+30 I2CPOKE $42,$90,$78
-20 FOR I=0 TO 63
+40 FOR I=0 TO 63
-30 I2CPOKE $42,$92,I
+50 I2CPOKE $42,$92,I
-40 NEXT I
+60 NEXT I
 ```

 ## Flash write mode (0x93)